-Anti-Jo-1 is an indirect solid phase enzyme immunoassay (ELISA) for the quantitative measurement of IgG class autoantibodies against Jo-1 in human serum or plasma.
-The assay is intended for in vitro diagnostic use only as an aid in the determination of polymyositis and other connective tissue diseases.
-In the United States, this kit is intended for Research Use Only.
+Anti-Sm is an indirect solid phase enzyme immunoassay (ELISA) for the quantitative measurement of IgG class autoantibodies against Sm in human serum or plasma.

+The assay is intended for in vitro use only as an aid in the determination of Systemic Lupus erythematosus.